sfiggins/orm-sfiggins/code-server-new/step1.md

 `../etc/test`{{open}}

-### Files in /root
+### Files in /root when uieditorpath is set

 `echo 'myfilein' > /root/myfileinroot`{{execute}}

 Root is the default in most cases for "uieditorpath".
-This would work had we not set the "uieditorpath" to `/test/`
+The following opens a new empty file in the uieditorpath because we haven't given it a relative path to the /root directory from the "uieditorpath" to `/test/`.

 `myfileinroot`{{open}}